 Combining deep mutational scanning datasets from nucleoprotein homologs improves phylogenetic fit To compare the performance of different substitution models, we used a likelihood-based framework.
-We first built a maximum-likelihood tree for NP sequences from human influenza using CodonPhyML [33] with the Goldman-Yang (GY94) codon-substitution model [34] (Fig. 1).
+We first built a maximum-likelihood tree for NP sequences from human influenza using CodonPhyML (Gil et al., 2013) with the codon-substitution model of Goldman and Yang (1994) (GY94) (Figure 1).
 We fixed this tree topology and used HyPhy to optimize branch lengths and model parameters for each substitution model by maximum likelihood.
-The relative fits of the substitution models were evaluated using the Akaike information criterion (AIC) [37].
+The relative fits of the substitution models were evaluated using the Akaike information criterion (AIC) (Posada and Buckley, 2004).

 We tested experimentally informed substitution models derived from the Aichi/1968 and PR/1934 mutational scans either alone or in combination.
 The Aichi/1968 model used amino-acid preferences averaged across the current study and the previous study.
 To build a combined substitution model based on both NP homologs, we averaged the amino-acid preferences for the Aichi/1968 and PR/1934 homologs (Aichi/1968 + PR/1934).
-Each substitution model had five free parameters: four nucleotide mutation rates and a stringency parameter β that accounts for the possibility of a different strength of selection in natural sequence evolution compared to the mutational-scanning experiments [27].
-These parameters were fit by maximum-likelihood optimization, and their values are listed in Table 1.
+Each substitution model had five free parameters that were fit by maximum likelihood: four nucleotide mutation rates and a stringency parameter $\beta$ that accounts for the possibility of a different strength of selection in natural sequence evolution compared to the mutational-scanning experiments (Bloom, 2014b).
+Importantly, the amino-acid preferences themselves are not free parameters, as they are independently measured by experiments that do not utilize information from the naturally occurring NP sequences.